Login Security for Community Websites: Forums, Groups, and Networks

 - Access private user data

-Two-factor authentication adds an additional verification step, substantially mitigating this risk.
-For community websites, the recommended approach includes:
+Two-factor authentication adds an additional verification step, easily preventing this risk.

 - Mandatory 2FA for admins and moderators